ncatlab/nlab-content/pages/8/1/1/6/6118/content.md

 $$conv(\tau(\xi)) = (conv \circ \tau \circ conv)(\mathcal{C}) =  conv(\mathcal{C}) = \xi$$

 so the first equation implies the third.
-Which in turn implies the second, since we know by proposition \ref{topology} that collections $\mathcal{O}$ of the form $\tau(\xi)$ are topologies.
+Which in turn implies the second, since we know by proposition \ref{topo} that collections $\mathcal{O}$ of the form $\tau(\xi)$ are topologies.
 The second equation trivially implies the first.
 =--

 We now break up our Main Theorem \ref{conc} into the following two theorems.